mehrvarz/tremote_plugin_rpi_gpio/README.md

 # Button mapping

-This is how you can link a remote control button (here P8) to a plugin (here rpi_gpio) and hand over an argument (here 10).
-The argument in this case will be used as the GPIO pin number. "gpio" is just a label name:
+The following is an entry for the central "mapping.txt".
+It links a remote control button (here P8) to a plugin (here rpi_gpio.so) and hand over an argument (here 10).
+The argument will be used as GPIO pin number. "gpio" is just a label name:

 ```